ornament-orm/core/README.md

 ```

 PHP will take care of type coercion for builtins, while Ornament will handle
-more complex casing and decorating so you can also use classes as decorators
+more complex casting and decorating so you can also use classes as decorators
 (see below for more information).

 The above example didn't do much yet except exposing the protected `id` property